0xTCG/biser/README.md

 All genome names must be in the following format `{species_name}_hard_50.fa`

-Optional parameters you can set (for both, one and multiple species):
+Optional parameters that you can set (for both, one and multiple species):
 * `-p <padding value>` - change padding (default 5000)
 * `-d <1/0>` - change to dynamic gap (max SD length set to 1Mbp)
 * `-l <1/0>` - if you want to use filtering